netgen-layouts/layouts-ezplatform/INSTALL.md

 Activating integration bundle
 -----------------------------

-After completing standard Block Manager install instructions, you also need to activate `NetgenEzPublishBlockManagerBundle`.
-Make sure it is activated after all other Block Manager bundles.
+After completing standard Netgen Layouts install instructions, you also need to activate `NetgenEzPublishBlockManagerBundle`.
+Make sure it is activated after all other Netgen Layouts bundles.

 ```
 ...